 Honors Introduction to Philosophy is a historical survey of major Western thinkers beginning with the Ancient Greeks.
 This course looks at timeless questions concerning truth, beauty, reality, justice, logic, ethics, and the existence of God.
 As an Honors course, extensive in-class participation is required of all students.
-Honors Introduction to Philosophy fulfills part of the requirement for an Honors Certificate or Honors Diploma.
 Students cannot apply both PHL102 and PHL102H toward graduation.
 (S)